Designing Immersive Display Setup

 Now, the question arises: What type of projector can be used, who many projectors and where to position the projectors to the desired screen coverage and projectors overlap.
 Immersive Designer PRO comes with a database with more than 5000 projector models from the most of the projectors manufacturers.
 Choosing the projector is one of the most important choices that we need to make.
 Projectors are characterized by multiple factors: resolution, brightness, etc. One of the most important factors that determines the projector coverage on the screen is the projector throw ratio.
 This factor determines the size of the projected image based on the projector distance from the projection surface.
 Another factor is the projector vertical offset.
 This offset determines the vertical position of the projectors.

 We can see that the image this projector produces on the screen is way too small to be able to cover the screen with 3 projectors.
 In order to be able to cover the screen vertically, this projector has to be put on a 5.7 meters distance from the screen.
-At this distance the projected image will lose the required brightness.
+At this

 It is clear that we will need a projector with much smaller throw ratio.
 Let’s select BenQ MX822ST which has a throw ratio of 0.65.
 We can see that this projector positioned on 2.3 meters distance of the screen will cover the screen vertically.